VictorSunny/the-blog-slug/README.md

 `DEBUG`

+`EMAIL_HOST`

+`EMAIL_HOST_USER`

+`EMAIL_HOST_PASSWORD`

+`DEFAULT_FROM_EMAIL`

+`WORLD_NEWS_API_KEY`

+`NEWS_REFRESH_INTERVAL`

 ## Installation

-- Open a terminal and create a directory where this repo will be cloned using git
+- Open a terminal and clone this repo to your desired folder

-- Run `"pip install django beautifulsoup4 python-decouple"`
+- Run `"pip install -r requirements.txt"`

-- Create your .env file and set the necessary environment variable for SECRET_KEY and DEBUG
+- Create your .env file and set the necessary environment variables

+- Inside the project folder, run "python manage.py makemigrations" followed by "python manage.py migrate" to initialize your database

-- Lastly...
+- Lastly, run...

 ```bash
   python manage.py runserver
 ```

+## Tests

+Before carrying out tests, set DEBUG to True in your .env file, open the trendcatcher.py file inside the core app and unhash the "if" code block from line 22 to line 25.

+This will eliminate the need for an api key to use the worldnewsapi, and you will be served a static json file containing news articles to be displayed on the homepage.

+To use worldnewsapi to get realtime news, signup, and add your api key (WORLD_NEWS_API_KEY) variable to your .env and connect to the internet.

 ## Authors

 - [Github@victorsunny](https://www.github.com/victorsunny/)